neogeny/TatSu/docs/syntax.rst

     @@left_recursion :: False

-Sometimes, while debugging a grammar, it is useful to turn left-recursion support *on* or *off* in the code:
+Sometimes, while debugging a grammar, it's useful to turn left-recursion support *on* or *off* in the code:

 .. code:: python